The virtual reality revolution is literally changing the way we see the world.

 Often, when a new technology leads to an abundance of patent filings, patent prosecution grows in difficulty as the “novelty” and “non-obviousness” requirements become tougher to meet.
 The LexisNexis PathWays™ tool, available on the LexisNexis PatentAdvisor® patent prosecution platform, is able to use patent language keywords to provide both the likelihood of being assigned to a specific USPTO art unit, as well as key patent statistics that help make predictions about patent prosecution difficulty.
 Currently, a “virtual reality” PathWays™ search shows that USPTO allowance rates are still generally favorable for patent applications.
 However, patent statistics vary greatly across the technology center groups that are most likely to evaluate a VR patent (shown below).

 The virtual reality revolution continues to boom, and advanced patent search and prosecution tools help companies and patent practitioners keep up with the times.
-Whether assessing a patent landscape with a TotalPatent One patent search or utilizing PatentAdvisor to develop successful patent prosecution strategies, LexisNexis® IP offers a comprehensive suite of patent tools for those looking forward to the future.
+Whether assessing a patent landscape with a TotalPatent One patent search or utilizing PatentAdvisor to develop successful patent prosecution strategies, LexisNexis® IP offers a comprehensive suite of patent tools for those looking forward to the future and more virtual reality patents.